 Hybrid Ford Vehicles

-For seamless switching between conventional engine power and electric power, self-charging Hybrid vehicles can choose automatically between the modes or use both to power the vehicle as needed.
+For seamless switching between conventional engine power and electric power, self-charging Full Hybrid Electric Vehicles (FHEVs or HEVs) can choose automatically between the modes or use both to power the vehicle as needed.
 For example, electric energy reduces emissions at lower speeds (e.g. in traffic), whereas conventional power can cover a greater range (e.g. motorways).
-Theres no need to plug in your vehicle to charge it.
+There's no need to plug in your vehicle to charge it.
 Firstly, regenerative braking recaptures energy usually wasted when using the brakes, then uses it to charge the battery.
 Secondly, the petrol engine powers a generator that also sends energy to the battery.